-Set up your Google My Business page.
+Set up your Google Business Profile page.

-Google My Business is a location-based service that provides online users with a set of relevant local business results when they submit specific search queries.
-When you have a Google My Business page, you increase the likelihood of a client finding you via an online search on Google, Google Maps, and Google+.
+Google Business Profile is a location-based service that provides online users with a set of relevant local business results when they submit specific search queries.
+When you have a Google Business Profile page, you increase the likelihood of a client finding you via an online search on Google, Google Maps, and Google+.
 So, when a client searches for “real estate agents in X area,” your listing and information will come up, making this tip an obvious must-do.

 Consider making the move to a specific niche.

 Are you struggling to stand out in an area with a lot of competition?
 It might be time to go niche with your business, so you can better hone in on a target audience.
 Maybe you can be the go-to agent for clients with pets, couples looking to downsize, or large families with young children – it’s totally up to you.
 The right niche for your specific area could be a great way to make a name for yourself once and for all.

 Buying and selling a home is a uniquely human experience, and great real estate marketing utilizes emotional storytelling to convey that.
 Well-written copy and meaningful visuals will humanize your brand and appeal to clients in a memorable way.